 The Spades’ fearless leader plays quite the balancing act in the film.
 On one hand, she runs a clique, sits at the height of popularity, and is the mastermind behind a well-oiled underground drug machine.
 On the other, there’s an unsettling reality that exists outside of school that she tries to avoid at all costs: Life.
 An aspect that she constantly tries to escape, riddled with unpredictability, vulnerability, and the inability to stand up to her controlling and overly strict mother.

 The film gives a fun and interesting take on teen life as we now know it.
 Although it takes place at a boarding school, drama, drugs, alcohol, and relationship problems are nothing new to the teenage experience.
 It’s not often we get to see that on film from a black girl’s perspective either.
 Selah’s incessant need to exude perfection is in constant clash with the reality that she’s not.
-A constant tug-of-war between being the queen of campus and cowering to her mother’s every want.
+It’s a constant tug-of-war between being the queen of campus and cowering to her mother’s every want.

 I give Selah and the Spades a 7.5 out of 10.
 It’s interesting to watch the powershift that takes place as the film progresses.
 Selah acts as if she needs an understudy to carry on her legacy but when it seems like a suitor is found, can she deal with losing her place?
 Her title?
 Her power?
 It’s no different from adults whose entire lives and identity rest in their social status or job title.